composer/composer/doc/03-cli.md

 section of `composer.json` instead.
 It is worth noting that the env vars will always take precedence over the values specified in `composer.json`.

-Proxy environment variables are listed [on this page](faqs/how-to-use-composer-behind-a-proxy.md).

 ### COMPOSER

 By setting the `COMPOSER` env variable it is possible to set the filename of